 If you read the recent update from the conservation workshop, you’ll know that fine art conservation student Izzy McKie has been working hard to conserve a late-19th century gilt picture frame from the art store.
 Keen to see the progress, I caught up with Izzy to find out how it’s been going.

 As soon as you walk into the workshop, the difference in the frame’s condition is noticeable.
-Over seven days (and using a veritable mountain of swabs), Izzy carefully stripped the frame using a mixture of acetone and saliva (that’s right, just plain old spit) to clean it ready for repairs and gilding.
+Over seven days (and using a veritable mountain of swabs), Izzy carefully cleaned the frame using solvents and saliva (that’s right, just plain old spit) to clean it ready for repairs and gilding.

-The acetone removed the spray paint, while the antiseptic properties of saliva helped to remove the surface dirt and clean the frame.
+The acetone removed the spray paint, while the enzymes in saliva helped to remove the surface dirt and clean the frame.
+It’s then cleaned again with clean water (as no one wants to touch someone else’s spit).
 Sometimes it’s the simplest, most natural methods that work the best!

 Once in place, these were then toned with a mix of acrylic paints.
-Any very small bits still missing were filled in with a substance called Flügger.
+Any very small bits still missing were filled in with an acrylic putty.
 Once Izzy is finished with a section, it’s very hard to tell the difference.

 The corners of the frame presented a slightly different problem, as all four were damaged or broken off completely, leaving nothing to make a casting of.
 In this case, Izzy has used plasticine and dental tools to create a new corner detail which can then be cast in the same way as the leaves.
 This is part imagination and part detective work, using reference to other frames by the same makers to create something plausible for the frame’s period and style.